Skip to Content

 What is Minnesota’s state gemstone?

 The official state gemstone of Minnesota is the Lake Superior agate.
 It was officially designated as such in 1969.
-Minnesota’s Lake Superior agates stand up from other varieties since they are among the oldest agates in the world.
+Minnesota’s Lake Superior agates stand out from other varieties since they are among the oldest agates in the world.

 They are noted due to their orange, yellow, and red coloring, which sometimes includes white or grey parts.
-They formed more than one billion years ago due to volcanic activity, and they come in various shapes and sizes, with some of them weighing even twenty pounds.
+They formed more than one billion years ago due to volcanic activity, and they come in various shapes and sizes, with some weighing even twenty pounds.

 What is Minnesota’s state mineral?